 Helgi R. Ingvarsson

-Opera Magazine described Ingvarsson’s opera Music and the Brain as being “immediately engaging“ (2022), and his music for strings was described by critics to have “a strong personal style” which “echoes the past” (2016) and Ingvarsson’s music is “full of emotion and is mesmerising” (2022).
+Opera Magazine described Ingvarsson’s opera Music and the Brain as being “immediately engaging“ (2022), and his music has been described by critics to have “a strong personal style” which “echoes the past” (2016).
+Ingvarsson’s music is “full of emotion and is mesmerising” (2022).

 What does being one of Helgi’s patrons look like?

 “You don’t get inspiration from sitting alone at your desk.
-Communicating with my patrons would be a part of my search for inspiration.”
+Communicating with my patrons is part of my search for inspiration.”

 Supporting a composer on Music Patron gives you a first-hand perspective on the many elements within the creative process, and an understanding of an authentic journey of a composer.
 You can find out more about what it’s like to be a patron here.